 The Group is committed to strictly complying with the relevant laws and regulations in the employment and labour process.
 Hence, the Group strictly observes the relevant legislations in Hong Kong and other countries where the Group operates regarding equal employment opportunities, child labour and forced labour.

-The Group strives to abide by the employment regulations, relevant policies and guidance of the relevant jurisdictions where it operates, including the Employment Ordinance (Chapter 57 of the Laws of Hong Kong) in Hong Kong, the Employees' Compensation Ordinance (Chapter 282 of the Laws of Hong Kong) in Hong Kong and the labour laws in the PRC and Vietnam.
+During the Reporting Period, the Group was not aware of non-compliance with relevant laws and regulations in the employment and labor process including but not limited to the Employment Ordinance in Hong Kong, the Employees' Compensation Ordinance in Hong Kong, Labour Law of the People's Republic of China and the Employment Law and the Social Insurance Law in Vietnam in which the Group operates regarding equal employment opportunities, child labor and forced labor.

-Breakdown of employees during the Reporting Period by gender, age group, employment type, and geographical region:
+As at 31 December 2021, the Group had a total of 35 employees.
+Breakdown of its employees by gender, age group, employment type, and geographical region was as follows: